chastik/WissKI/02_Session/01U_Wrap-up-Outline.md

   Summary of key insights and closing meta-reflection on knowledge transfer and practical implementation.

 ### From Draw.io to Pathbuilder Pipeline

-once you have your domain ontology...
+Once you have your domain ontology you can follow a hands-on workflow:

 * Step 1: Design semantic entity diagram in draw.io
 * Step 2: Parses draw.io diagrams according to a json configuration file
 * Step 3: Identifies specific paths originating from a central node
 * Step 4: Applies syntactic validation of these paths against a set of online ontology files specified in the json configuration file
 * Step 5: Exports the identified ontology paths to a Pathbuilder XML file.

+We begin with domain ontology modeling in draw.io to structure our entities before implementation.

+✅ Ready to start?
+Then let’s continue with Unit 2 – Domain Ontology Modeling in draw.io.